-6.6 Reference conditions
+Figure 4/P.911 – Use of three ratings in the ACR method6.7 Reference conditions

 The results of quality assessments often depend not only on the actual audiovisual quality, but also on other factors such as the total quality range of the test conditions, the experience and expectations of the assessors, etc. In order to control some of these effects, a number of dummy test conditions can be added and used as references.